Tyson CFO arrested after allegedly falling asleep in wrong home

 "We're aware of the incident and as this is a personal matter, we have no additional comment," a spokesperson for Tyson told CBS MoneyWatch in an email.

 A fourth-generation member of the family that controls the $24 billion meat-processing company, Tyson was named CFO in September and started in the role on October 2.
-He is son of Tyson chairman John H. Tyson and joined the company in 2019.
+He is the son of Tyson Chairman John H. Tyson and joined the company in 2019.

+Tyson, who was released on a $415 bond, is scheduled to appear in court on Dec.
+1.

 Headquartered in Springdale, Arkansas, Tyson Foods is the world's second biggest meat processor, churning out about 20% of the chicken, beef and pork consumed in the U.S. It reported $47 billion in sales in fiscal 2021.